microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 ---

-## Programming Hex File using available hex files
+## Programming Hex File on to the dsPIC33C Digital Power PIM using available hex files
 In this example ICD4 is being used, but any of the available debuggers/programmers can be used.

 1. Open <i>MPLAB X IPE</i>